BombShellReaper/Palworld-Linux-Server/README.md

 ![image](https://github.com/user-attachments/assets/3efb9777-25d3-49ec-8846-e56372c564f0)

 **Note:** You can also find the PalWorldSettings.ini settings at the following location.
+Replace *your_username* with the actual username.

-    nano /home/steam/.steam/steamapps/common/PalServer/DefaultPalWorldSettings.ini
+    nano /home/your_username/Steam/steamapps/common/PalServer/DefaultPalWorldSettings.ini

 # Step 7: Create a Startup Script (Optional)